Ebook readers: Which Kindle should I buy?

 The £60 extra for 3G is only really worth it if you know you'll buy lots of books when you’re on the move, or if the recipient - if you’re giving the Kindle as a gift - doesn't have wi-fi in their home.

 All of the models in Amazon's latest line-up have a touchscreen, with the exception of the basic Kindle.

 A touchscreen makes it easy to type in the name of the book or author on the on-screen keyboard.
-Changing pages with a touchscreen can feel more natural than pressing the button on an ebook reader, and it's easy to select words or passages to look up definitions.
+Changing pages with a touchscreen also feels more natural than pressing buttons, and it's easy to select words or passages to look up definitions.

 Can I listen to music or audio books on a Kindle?

-The new Kindle Paperwhite and best-selling basic Kindle don't support MP3 playback.
-So if you want to listen to music or audio books then you'll need to buy an older Kindle Touch or Kindle Keyboard.
+While older Kindle ebook readers used to support MP3 files, the modern models don’t.
+If you want to listen to music or audio books on a Kindle, you'll need to buy an older Kindle Touch or Kindle Keyboard.

 Can I just get an app for my phone or tablet instead?

-With smartphones and tablets becoming more popular and including larger higher resolution screens you might be tempted to opt for an ebook reader app rather than forking out for a whole new device.
+With smartphones and tablets becoming ever more popular, and most offering a variety of ebook reader apps, you might be tempted to opt for an ebook app rather than forking out for a separate device.